ADAM-UEFS/ViT-MAE-PlantCLEF2022/README.md

 - CUDA:
   - In older pytorch versions, distributed applications launching was done through "torch.distributed.run" module (if I'm not mistaken) therefore in order to use older versions, one must adapt the shell scripts for that.

+### Support
+This work was partially supported by the National Council for Scientific and Technological Development (CNPq grant no. 158600/2022-3).
+Moreover it is important to notice that our experiments have strongly relied on Mingle Xu's work and that without it we would have to painfully spend a lot of extra time preparing submission evaluation and experiment running scripts.

 # 🇧🇷 PlantTL2023 🇧🇷
 > Identificação de plantas em larga escala baseada em imagens